 Our corporate goals included base goals and stretch goals.
 Base goals in the aggregate were set to be appropriately difficult to require substantial effort during the year to help create long-term value and to advance our business in the best interests of stockholders.
-The base goals were designed to represent, if fully achieved, what would be in our view a very successful year for the Company.
-We also provided stretch goals as an additional incentive for over-achievement.
-The stretch goals, if achieved, were intended to provide additive amounts to increase the total bonus opportunity to beyond the base target of 100% achievement to appropriately reward value creation beyond our base goals.
-The base goals and the stretch goals were all set at the same time, in early 2022.
-The maximum possible payout is subject to a cap of 175% of each individual's target bonus, pursuant to the terms of our bonus plan.
-Importantly, we did not make any adjustments to our goals during 2022, due to complications arising from the COVID-19 pandemic, or otherwise.
-All goals, stretch goals included, were set at the same time and were tied to specific performance metrics.
-No purely discretionary bonuses or accelerators were provided as part of the 2022 bonus program at its outset.
+The base goals were designed to represent, if fully achieved, what would be, in our view, a very successful year for the Company.
+We also provided stretch goals as an additional incentive toward over-achievement.
+The stretch goals, if achieved, were intended to provide a total bonus opportunity in excess of 100% that rewards total value creation, including achievement and/or exceeding our base objectives.
+The maximum possible payout, based on the achievement of the corporate goals and any applicable individual goals, is subject to a cap of 175% of each individual's target bonus, in accordance with the terms of our bonus plan.
+All goals, stretch goals included, were set at the same time, in early 2023, were tied to specific performance metrics and were not adjusted during the year.
+No purely discretionary bonuses or accelerators were provided as part of the 2023 bonus program at its outset.

-Because we are a fully integrated biopharmaceutical company with a marketed product and ongoing vaccine development program, our corporate goals were directly aligned with specific strategic objectives with an eye toward matters that management could influence or control.
+Because we are a fully integrated biopharmaceutical company with a marketed product and ongoing vaccine development program, our corporate goals were directly aligned with specific strategic objectives incorporating matters that management could influence or control.
 We believe that our focus on these goals, and our respective performance in pursuing them, properly aligned management's interests with those of our stockholders and helped to increase potential stockholder value.

-In February 2023, the Compensation Committee evaluated the accomplishments and performance of the Company against these pre-established corporate goals.
+In February 2024, the Compensation Committee evaluated the accomplishments and performance of the Company against these goals.
 With respect to each of the categories of corporate goals below, the Compensation Committee took into consideration each of the goals identified and the level of completion in making an overall determination of goal achievement for each category.

-2022 Corporate Goals and Achievements.
-For 2022, our corporate strategy focused on three key pillars: (i) maximizing growth of HEPLISAV-B in the U.S., (ii) expanding our CpG 1018 adjuvant supply strategy for COVID-19 vaccines and (iii) driving innovation through clinical pipeline expansion and discovery.
+2023 Corporate Goals and Achievements.
+For 2023, our corporate strategy focused on three strategic priorities: (i) Drive growth in HEPLISAV-B [Hepatitis B Vaccine (Recombinant), Adjuvanted], (ii) Advance our differentiated pipeline programs into clinical trial initiations and data readouts; and (iii) Identify strategic opportunities to accelerate growth, while maintaining a disciplined allocation of capital aligned with corporate strategy to deliver long-term value through internal and external innovation.

 Accordingly, our corporate goals were designed to further build on these pillars and to help strengthen our overall financial position, our organizational capabilities and our culture.
-After its consideration of the Company's performance, as more specifically described in the following chart, the Compensation Committee rated our overall 2022 corporate goal achievement at 112%.
+After its consideration of the Company's performance, as more specifically described in the following chart, the Compensation Committee rated our overall 2023 corporate goal achievement at 125%.